andreoliwa/nitpick/docs/styles.rst

     [mypy]
     ignore_missing_imports = true

-To enforce all your projects to ignore missing imports, add this to your `nitpick-style.toml`_ file:
+To enforce all your projects to ignore missing imports, add this to your :gitref:`nitpick-style.toml` file:

 .. code-block:: toml